MicrosoftDocs/architecture-center/docs/example-scenario/ai/secure-compute-for-research-content.md

 ## Data flow

-1. Data owners upload datasets into a public Azure Blob storage account.
-The data is encyrpted by using Microsoft-managed keys.
+1. Data owners upload datasets into a public blob storage account.
+The data is encrypted by using Microsoft-managed keys.

 2. Data Factory uses a trigger that starts copying of the uploaded dataset to a specific location (import path) on another storage account with security controls.
 The storage account can only be reached through a private endpoint.
 Also, it's accessed by a service principal with limited permissions.
 Data Factory deletes the original copy making the dataset immutable.